saibatizoku/sensehat-screen-rs/README.md

 * [X] `clip` - In `default`.
 Support for combining, and clipping two `PixelFrame`s onto a single frame.
 * [X] `serde-support` - In `default`.
 Enables support for serialization/deserialization with `serde`.
 * [X] `big-endian` - Uses big-endian format, suitable for non-AMD64/x86-64 processors.

+# Contribute

+Please do contribute!
+Issues and pull requests are welcome.

+Thank you for your help improving software one changelog at a time!